 In addition, the Restricted Group may elect to designate a debt instrument, which otherwise meets amortized cost or FVTOCI criteria, as at FVTPL.
 However, such election is allowed only if doing so reduces or eliminates a measurement or recognition inconsistency (referred to as 'accounting mismatch').
 The Restricted Group has not designated any debt instrument as at FVTPL.

-Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the P&L.
+Debt instruments included within the FVTPL category are measured at fair value with all changes recognized in the Statement of Profit and Loss.

 Equity investments